 Jump to:Page Content

-This course applies theory to the practice of leadership within societies and organizations facing the adaptive challenges of a changing world.
-We clarify the relationship among key concepts -- leadership, management, authority, power, influence, followership, citizenship - to provide a coherent, practical foundation.
-The course develops: a) diagnostic tools for analyzing the dynamics of change in social systems, and b) strategies of action to mobilize collective attention and responsibility for tough challenges; generate innovation; orchestrate multi-party conflict; lead through crisis; gain, use, and negotiate with authority; and build a culture of long-term adaptability.
-Through these frameworks and tools, students discover options for practicing leadership with and without authority, from any position in an organization or society.
+This course applies theory to the practice of leadership within societies and organizations as they face the adaptive challenges of a changing world.
+Clarifies the relationship among key concepts -- leadership, management, authority, power, influence, followership, citizenship - to provide a practical, coherent, and clear theoretical grasp of this area of practice.
+The course develops: a) diagnostic tools for analyzing the complexity of change in social systems, and b) a strategy of action that includes: mobilizing engagement, generating innovation, orchestrating multi-party conflict, regulating disequilibrium, and gaining, using, and negotiating with authority.
+Through these frameworks and tools, students discover options for practicing leadership from any position in an organization or society.
 In addition to lectures, discussion, and small group work, the course draws on student cases of leadership, experiential exercises, and case-in-point teaching - using the classroom process to understand social system dynamics.
-Numerous written analyses, a major paper, and complete attendence are required.
+Numerous written analyses and a major paper are required.

 Attendance at first class required.
 Occasional evening meetings.